Dru World Order: Background

-Following the release of Enter The Drus final single, "You Are Everything", in Summer 1999, Dru Hill was reduced to a trio when Woody left the act to become a gospel singer.
-During this period, the group's label, Island Records, was merged with Def Jam, and Dru Hill was reassigned to Def Jam's new R&B imprint, Def Soul.
+Following the release of Enter The Drus final single, "You Are Everything", in the summer of 1999, Dru Hill was reduced to a trio when Woody left the act to become a gospel singer after an incident during a concert in Paris that resulted in a non-fatal shooting.
+During this period, the group's label, Island Records, was merged with Def Jam Recordings, following PolyGram's sale to Seagram and later acquisition by Universal Music Group, combining into a unit known as the Island Def Jam Music Group.
+As a result, Island and Mercury Records' urban roster (including Dru Hill) were reassigned to Def Jam; its R&B artists were moved to Def Jam's R&B imprint, Def Soul.
 The new label renegotiated the group's contracts and successfully returned Woody to the fold.
 The intended plan was for each member to record a solo album, and then regroup in a year to record Dru World Order.
-However, lead singer Sisqó's solo album, Unleash the Dragon, was a notable success, selling, at four million copies, twice as much as Enter the Dru.
-The other three members' solo projects were pushed back as Sisqó singles such as "Thong Song" and "Incomplete" became Top 5 hits on the Billboard Hot 100.
-When the group reformed in November 2000, it imploded, and Dru Hill was placed on an indefinite hiatus.
+However, lead singer Sisqó's solo album, Unleash the Dragon, was a notable success, selling at four million copies, twice as much as Enter the Dru.
+The album's singles such as "Thong Song" and "Incomplete" became top five hits on the Billboard Hot 100; the latter became a number one hit.
+When the group reformed in November 2000, it imploded, and Dru Hill was placed on an indefinite hiatus, resulting the other three members' solo projects being pushed back and later shelved.

 One completed recording from the aborted fall 2000 sessions, "Without You", was included on Sisqó's second solo album, Return of Dragon.
 Unlike Unleash the Dragon, Return of Dragon was not a success.
 After the group members reunited at the funeral of Woody's mother, Dru Hill made plans to reform.
-Woody, who had released his solo gospel album on Kirk Franklin's Gospocentric Records in spring 2002, agreed to the reunion, as did Jazz.
-Dru Hill also hired Rufus "Ruscola" Waller, a local artist from their hometown of Baltimore, Maryland, as a fifth member.
+Woody, who had released his solo gospel album on Kirk Franklin's Gospocentric Records in the spring of 2002, agreed to the reunion, as did Jazz.
+Dru Hill also hired Rufus "Scola" Waller, a local artist from their hometown of Baltimore, as a fifth member.